swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 Create a new commit on `main` that reverts the bad commits since the last known-good version, using the same commit SHA as the previous step.
 `--no-commit` reverts them all at once, into a single rollback commit.
-This preserves history — the bad deployment stays visible in the Git log, which keeps the deployed state traceable.
+This preserves history: the bad deployment stays visible in the Git log, which keeps the deployed state traceable.
 The revert also restores the DVC pointer files, so the pipeline pulls the previous model artifact and data: